XZou0803/Tableau-Visualizations-Individual-Project/Final Version.md

            <p>Content 1 Content 1 Content 1 Content 1 Content 1</p>
          </details>

-This result gives us a hint that we should educate more on these middle age areas to reduce the speed violations.
+This result gives us a hint that we should educate more on the middle age of 30 areas to reduce the speed violations.
 And since the limitation of the data, we can’t get more demographic information about the drivers, I recommend including information of drivers who have violated the speed limit rules and launch a preventive education.

 ## 4. Dashboard
 <details>